Date: 17 January 2014. Beryl Lessons.

 fellow though, rather than keeping his VHF on, chose to shut his

 down to save battery power.
-I won't name him, but goodness knows
+I will not name him, but goodness knows

 the rest of us heard him being called on the radio in plenty of